waylonggggg/tp/docs/DeveloperGuide.md

 1. Adding a role to a CCA
     1. Prerequisites: List all CCAs using the `list` command.
 Multiple CCAs in the list.
     2. Test case: `edit_c 1 r/President r/Vice-President r/Treasurer`
-       Expected: The first CCA is added with the `President`, `Vice-President`, and `Treasurer` roles.
+       Expected: The first CCA's roles are replaced with `President`, `Vice-President`, `Treasurer`, and default `Member` roles.
 The updated CCA details are shown in the list.
     3. Test case: `edit_c 1 r/President`
-       Expected: The first CCA is added with the `President` role.
+       Expected: The first CCA's roles are replaced with the `President` and default `Member` role.
 Other roles get deleted.
 The updated CCA details are shown in the list.
-    4. Test case: `edit_c 1 r/President`
-       Expected: The CCA already has the same set of roles.
-Error details are shown in the status message.
-    5. Test case: `edit_c 0 r/Treasurer`
+    4. Test case: `edit_c 0 r/Treasurer`
        Expected: No CCA is edited.
 Error details shown in the status message as the index is out of the CCA list.
-    6. Other test cases to try: `edit_c 1 r/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
+    5. Other test cases to try: `edit_c 1 r/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
        Expected: No CCA is edited.
 Error message is shown as parameters with invalid formats were provided.

 2. Deleting a role from a CCA
     1. Prerequisite: List all CCAs using the `list` command.
 Multiple CCAs in the list.
 Multiple roles in the list and the first CCA has at least one role.
     2. Test case: `edit_c 1 r/`
-       Expected: The first CCA is removed from the `President` role.
+       Expected: The first CCA's roles are removed and only left with default `Member`.
 The updated CCA details are shown in the list.
-    3. Test case: `edit_c 1 r/`
-       Expected: The first CCA already does not have any role.
-Error details shown in the status message.
-    4. Test case: `edit_c 0 r/`
+    3. Test case: `edit_c 0 r/`
        Expected: No CCA is edited.
 Error details shown in the status message as the index is out of the CCA list.
 Status bar remains the same.

-### **Record Attendance**
+### Record Attendance

 1. Recording attendance for a student already in a CCA
     1. Prerequisite: Multiple students in the list (e.g., from previous sample data).
 The second student (index `2`) is already in the `Basketball` CCA.
-The `Chess` CCA does not exist and `Dancing` CCA is not contained in the first student.
+The `Chess` CCA does not exist and `Dance` CCA is not contained in the first student.
+The second student does not have full attendance in `Basketball` CCA.
     2. Test case: `attend 2 c/Basketball a/1`
    Expected: The second student’s attendance for the `Basketball` CCA is incremented by 1.
 A success message is displayed, indicating that attendance has been updated.
    3. Test case: `attend 2 c/Chess a/1`
    Expected: No attendance is recorded.
 An error message is displayed indicating that the `Chess` does not exist).
-   4. Test case: `attend 2 c/Dancing a/1`
+   4. Test case: `attend 2 c/Dance a/1`
     Expected: No attendance is recorded.
-An error message is displayed indicating that the student is not in the `Dancing` CCA.
+An error message is displayed indicating that the student is not in the `Dance` CCA.
    5. Test case: `attend 0 c/Basketball a/1`
     Expected: No attendance is recorded.
 An error message is shown, since `0` is out of the valid student index range.
    6. Test case: `attend 2 c/Basketball`